 When you multitask, your work suffers, for sure.
 Research shows that multitasking reduces performance and makes project completion much longer.
 I have experienced it many times.
-I have tried sending emails on my phone, in a meeting and ended up sending it to a wrong address or a different attachment went, as compared to the one I intended.
+I have tried sending emails on my phone, in a meeting and ended up sending it to the wrong address or a different attachment went, as compared to the one I intended.
 And there are chances I missed some proceedings of the conference, in that duration, too.

 In the present day and age, work pressures force us to multitask.
-And I think it’s okay, if you indulge in it selectively and consciously keeping the above in mind.
+And I think it’s okay if you indulge in it selectively and consciously keeping the above in mind.

 Do not miss a series of 5 videos on Multitasking on my YouTube channel.